Rents fall for first time in 8 years, Daft.ie national survey finds

 “If that is what the public wants from public policy, then fair enough – but we should be explicit about it rather than claim that this is a policy designed to help those who need it.”

 “This would, in effect, turn off the supply tap overnight,” he said.
-The incoming government should, he argued, focus on tacking high construction costs and what he described as “dysfunctional social housing policies”.
+The incoming government should, he argued, focus on tackling high construction costs and what he described as “dysfunctional social housing policies”.

 “If housing is indeed the top issue for voters, then the new Government has a mandate to make those investments.”